Rare earths trade dispute: Products at issue

 There are 17 rare earth metals, and their production is a complex multi-stage process.
 Exports may be in the form of ores or goods at any stage including mined rare earth ores (all containing a tiny mix of rare earths), refined ore concentrates, refined highly pure metals, or products incorporating refined metals (car li-on batteries, magnets or magnet incorporating windmill generators).
 Figures given for the various stages are widely undefined as to what level export is being addressed and figures may often be misquoted due to the complexity of the topic.
 Trade disputes can address country interests over costs, competitive industry positions, or strategic supplies, which all have different relevant export levels and time horizons to consider.

 Known reserves of rare earths ores are 120 million tones, with China possessing about one-third of these.

 The first stage, the mining process yields rare earth ores.
 More than 60% of rare earth metals (as of 2019) are mined by China and through controlled entities predominantly in Africa.
 The second stage is the refining process where ores are separated into some pure metals and some concentrates of light rare earths or heavy rare earth metals.
 The refining process is highly specific to the nature of the ore and target metals, with concentrates produced intended for other refineries to conduct further refining.
-China refines 85% refines of the global market share.
+China produces 85% of the global market share of anodes and also has a large share in the processing of the materials.
 It refines 68% of nickel globally, 40% of copper, 59% of lithium, and 73% of cobalt.